Imagine this...

 The computer will know everything about your visit to web pages and history.

-In fact, a certain data miner application combines the internet browsing history of your users.
+In fact, a certain data mining application combines your users' internet browsing history.

 Thankfully, many smart end-users install an application service to control cookies.